In 2022, we eliminated over $15 million of client debt!

 Focus on what you know and how you can increase your income.
 That is a far better use of your time.

 If you’ve been sued on a debt, don’t give up!
 You have rights, and just because a lawsuit has been filed doesn’t mean it will be successful.
 Banks and creditors often make mistakes in the loans, in the payment history, and in the filing of the case.
 They are not perfect.
 They also violate federal collection laws regularly.
 They also don’t always show up in court!
 It’s true what they say: Showing up is half the battle!

 Our Promise to You

 We have decades of experience fighting these cases.
 Mr. Fitzgerald has been a consumer lawyer for over 30 years.
-He has a staff of over 35 people who are specifically trained for these types of cases.
-We do not do any other type of case.
-You will not find a better team to represent you in a collection defense case.
+He has a staff who are specifically trained for these types of cases.
+We do not do any other type of law.
+You will not find a better team to represent you in a collection lawsuit case.

 At Fitzgerald & Campbell, we can help.
 Our process is simple.
 All that is needed is an attorney who is willing to fight hard for you, does not blindly accept what collectors say, and is willing to remind the judge of what the law requires.